tonychu805/syno_bi/documents/strategy/PRD.md

 - Centralized warehouse storage on **Synology NAS Postgres** with optional cloud-read replica if needed for external stakeholders.
 - Docker-based orchestration and automation for ETL, model retraining, and dashboard refresh workflows using **Apache Airflow (primary)** and **n8n (secondary)** hosted on Synology NAS.
 - Dashboard design and deployment in **Metabase**, connected to the Postgres warehouse.
-- Predictive model creation (sales forecasting, opportunity identification).
+- Predictive model creation (next-quarter sales forecasting, opportunity identification) with emphasis on SVR-RM T1/T2/T3 (overall + top customers), regional demand, and SVR-DT-DS consumer trends.
+- Maintenance of full-catalog marts so Metabase users can explore beyond the SVR focus while forecasts remain SKU-specific.
 - Development of a forecasting and prioritization analytical framework.
 - Business case automation templates for marketing strategy.